Skip to content

 H.323 Helper

 NAT helper for the H.323 protocol (VoIP).
-It supports RAS, Fast Start, H.245 Tunnelling, Call Forwarding, RTP/RTCP and T.120 based data and applications including audio, video, fax, chat, whiteboard, file transfer, etc.
+It supports RAS, Fast Start, H.245 Tunnelling, Call Forwarding, RTP/RTCP and T.120 based data and applications including audio, video, chat, whiteboard, file transfer, etc.

 SIP Helper